 During 2017, we completed a Phase I study which defined the pharmacokinetic properties and provided a favorable safety profile for this new product candidate.
-The study results and a proposed clinical development plan were discussed with the FDA and, as a result, a Phase II study has been initiated and progressed during 2019.
+The study results and a proposed clinical development plan were discussed with the FDA.
+A Phase II study has been initiated and and patient enrollment completed.
+We have completed the study report, filed it with the FDA and are now determining the next steps for this program.